Meaningful mentoring, opportunities to grow, flexibility and work/life integration: millennials — like women — want more from today's workplace.

 Baby Boomers' grip on the industry's leadership reins is loosening as younger team members step into top roles – and companies will benefit from more age-diverse leaders, according to Sarah Sladek, founder of management consulting firm XYZ University.

-I spent the last two years embracing change at lighting speed — some of it good, some of it full of growing pains.
+I spent the last two years embracing change at lightning speed — some of it good, some of it full of growing pains.
 Life brought changes that touched every aspect of my being — relationships, career, parents, kids, even my dogs.

 This year, Millennials will overtake Baby Boomers as the largest living generation and will represent the majority of the workforce — calling for new management styles and strategies.